 Today, the UE would have to attempt to select PLMNs with no awareness as to whether a PLMN support a S-NSSAI of the HPLMN till the S-NSSAI is allowed in the PLMN or Configured NSSAI of the PLMN is provided.
 We need to study whether and how to support S-NSSAI-aware PLMN selection.

-NOTE: Work on this Key issue depends on a LS exchange with SA WG1 and CT WG1.
+NOTE: This key issue is not addressed within Rel-17 timeframe.

 5.X Key Issue #<X>: <Key Issue Title>